Skip to main content

 Result

-We repositioned the drain outlet away from the direct cold air stream.
+We recalibrated the float switch to trigger earlier under heavy load.
 Heavy rain returned two weeks later, and the unit stayed dry.
 It has held dry through the rainy periods since, with no further drainage problems and no major parts replaced.

 What we were told